joshua-liew/portfolio.blogs-markdown/01_introduction.md

 But there is a fundamental problem.
 In order to be honest, hard-working, and have integrity, one needs *humility*.
-Or to put it in other words, the measure of one's virtue, depends on the measure to which they are humble.
+To put it in other words, the measure of one's virtue, depends on the measure to which they are humble.

 And I confess that this is what I truly lack.
 For I have this tendency